kaleidos-ventures/taiga/python/docs/events.md

 #### `stories.update`

-It happens when an story has been updated.
+It happens when a story has been updated.

 Content for:
 - project channel: